-Porcelain tiles are fired in very high temperatures and pressed under thousands of pounds of pressure, making them very dense with low porosity and hard to damage.
+Porcelain tiles are fired in very high temperatures and pressed under thousands of pounds of pressure, making them very dense with low porosity and hard to damage or stain.

-These low-maintenance tiles come in thousands of color and looks to complement any design style.
+These low-maintenance tiles come in thousands of color and pattern options to complement any design style.